 What to Expect

 New to Community UCC?
-You'll be greeted at the door with the order of service and given a hymnal as you enter the sanctuary.
-Large print orders of service are available as well.
+We’ll greet you at the door and give you a bulletin detailing the order of service, and you’ll get a hymnal as you enter the sanctuary.
+Large print bulletins are available if you need one.

 Other Frequently Asked Questions